Control Problems with Vanishing Lie Bracket Arising from Complete Odd Circulant Evolutionary Games: Application of Control Results to Complete Odd Circulant Games

-In addition to determining that $\gamma$ is decreasing, Problem \ref{eqn:MainControlQuasi} has further special structure, which allows us to understand the structure of the derived control $\gamma$ in greater detail and ultimately derive a closed-form approximation for large $N$.
-The derivation is similar to the one found in \cite{GB17} for a special case diffeomorphic to rock-paper-scissors. \begin{lemma} Let $\mathbf{H} = D_\mathbf{u}\mathbf{G}(\mathbf{u})$.
-Then for all $\mathbf{x} \in \mathbb{R}^N$:
+\begin{proposition} The matrix $\mathbf{H}$ is negative definite and therefore $\dot{\gamma} \leq 0$ for all $t$. \end{proposition} In addition to determining that $\gamma$ is decreasing, Problem \ref{eqn:MainControlQuasi} has further special structure, which allows us to understand the structure of the derived control $\gamma$ in greater detail and ultimately derive a closed-form approximation for large $N$.
+The derivation is similar to the one found in \cite{GB17} for a special case diffeomorphic to rock-paper-scissors.
+The proof of the following lemma is given in Appendix \ref{sec:TechProofs}. \begin{lemma} For all $\mathbf{x} \in \mathbb{R}^N$: